 Penny Auctions are designed to operate like a lottery or sweepstakes.
 For this reason, they are often considered a form of online gambling as participants can lose more money in bids than the actual item’s retail value.

 To participate in penny auctions, customers are required to pay non-refundable fees to buy bids.
-Fees range around $0.60 per bid.
-Depending on the particular auction site that is being used, each bid can increase the price by one cent or more while also extending the sale for a few more seconds.
-The person holding the auction gets paid for each bid, including those submitted by losers, as well as the final price of the item that the winner purchased.
-For example, if the sale of an iPhone results in 10,000 bids at a fee of $0.60 each and the final cost of the phone was $750, the auctioneer gets paid $6,850.
-The winner of the auction pays $750 plus however many bids the person placed on the phone.
-If the winner placed 20 bids, the winner paid $757.50 for the phone.
-In addition to items costs and bids, some auctions also charge shipping, membership, subscription fees.
+Such bids are for “pennies on the dollar” – usually around sixty cents.
+The merchant holding the auction receives payment for each bid, as well as the final price of the item purchased by the winner.
+For example, if the sale of an iPhone results in 10,000 bids at a fee of $0.60 each and the final cost of the phone was $750, the auctioneer gets paid $6,850 plus the final cost of the phone.
+If the auctioneer also charges for shipping and handling, the entirety of the profit goes to the merchant’s business.

-SecureGlobalPay approves high-risk merchant accounts for penny auctions that sell:
+SecureGlobalPay approves merchant accounts for Penny Auction businesses selling:

 - Gift cards

 - Home decorations

 - Designer clothing and shoes

 Businesses seeking to engage in Penny Auctions should fill out SecureGlobalPay’s secure online payment application.
 SecureGlobalPay works with new and existing businesses, as well as merchants rejected or terminated by other online payment processors.